What Types of Guardianship Are There for Adults in Florida

 There’s always the fear for their safety or that some unscrupulous person may take advantage of them since they can no longer manage their affairs.
 A court-appointed guardian may be the solution to caring for and protecting your loved one and their assets.

-Florida has two types of guardianships, (plenary and limited – see below), which are distinguished by the types of decisions the guardian is empowered to make on the ward’s behalf.
+Florida has two types of guardianships for adults, (plenary and limited – see below), which are distinguished by the types of decisions the guardian is empowered to make on the ward’s behalf.

 Guardianships are broken down into further two-subsets: